godotengine/godot-docs/reference/creating_android_modules.rst

 Introduction
 ------------

-Making videogames portable is all fine and dandy, until mobile gaming monetization shows up.
+Making video games portable is all fine and dandy, until mobile gaming monetization shows up.

 This area is complex, usually a mobile game that monetizes needs special connections to a server for stuff such as: